Find answers to problems customers sometimes have using Autofill in Dashlane.

 Basic Auth

-Dashlane Autofill works with Basic Auth, but only in Chrome and Firefox for secured websites—web addresses beginning with "https" and not "http".
-In this situation, Autofill works best when you only have one login saved per website.
+Dashlane Autofill works with Basic Auth, but only in Chrome and Firefox for secured websites—web addresses beginning with "https" and not "http."
+In this situation, Autofill works best when only one login is saved per website.

 Turn off autofill for other password managers and browsers